What is data research infrastructure?

 Phase 1 of the DARE UK programme is an extensive listening exercise.

-- In 2022, a programme of Sprint Exemplar Projects will uncover and test early thinking around use cases and the governance, ethics and technical feasibility required to deliver a UK-wide data and analytics research infrastructure.
+- In 2022, a programme of Sprint Exemplar Projects uncovered and tested early thinking around use cases and the governance, ethics and technical feasibility required to deliver a UK-wide data and analytics research infrastructure.

-- Meanwhile, a series of workshops with researchers, technologists and others, and a UK-wide Public Dialogue, are exploring views regarding what a coordinated national data research infrastructure should look like.
+- Meanwhile, a series of workshops with researchers, technologists and others, and a UK-wide Public Dialogue, explored views regarding what a coordinated national data research infrastructure should look like.